rodlenbasilio/rodlenbasilio/README.md

 <br><br>👩‍💻 And I enjoy learning and developing new technology especially in the fields of AI/ML, languages, object detection.
 And what I learn is also being shared to my students.
 <br><br><br>
-💻 Also, I'm a Web Developer (HTML, CSS, JavaScript, and PHP), Flutter Developer, and Researcher of languages based on Object Detection projects.
+💻 Also, I'm a self taught Web Developer (HTML, CSS, JavaScript, and PHP), self taught Flutter Developer, and a Researcher of languages based on Object Detection projects.
 <br><br><br>
 📫 How to reach me:<br>
     Gmail: rbasilio@zppsu.edu.ph or rbbasilio10@gmail.com <br>